mfroute/halouma.github.io/index.md

 # Comparing red and blue states
 ## Which states and why ?
-Selecting which state to represent requires multiple steps.
+Selecting which states to represent requires multiple steps.
 First of all, not all states have all of the required information for our study, that is the calculations of hit rate and threshold test.
 This first narrows us down to the states of: **_Connecticut, Illinois, North Carolina, Rhode Island, South Carolina, Texas, Washington, and Wisconsin_**.
 Now, let's select states that seem to be most significant: that is, the ones that had the highest percentage of votes for the party that won.
-This takes out North Carolina, which had a major percentage very close to 50%.
+This takes out North Carolina, which had a percentage very close to 50%.
 Finally, we took out Wisconsin, since it tends to be a swing state.

 This divides our 6 remaining states into two groups: <span style="color:Maroon">South Carolina and Texas</span> in the red group, and <span style="color:Navy">Illinois, Connecticut, Rhode Island and Washington</span> in the blue group.